William Berczy

 William von Moll Berczy (December 10, 1744 – February 5, 1813) was a German-born Upper Canada pioneer and painter.
-He is considered one of the co-founders of the Town of York, Upper Canada, now Toronto, Ontario, Canada.
+He is considered one of the co-founders of the Town of York, Upper Canada, now Toronto, Ontario, Canada and one of Canada's pre-eminent pre-Confederation artists.

 Biography

 Berczy was born in Wallerstein, Swabia, Electorate of Bavaria (part of the Holy Roman Empire and now in Germany) as a son of the Wirklicher Hofrat (Albrecht Theodor Moll) and Johanna Josepha Walpurga Moll (née Hefele).
 Berczy was originally named Johann Albrecht Ulrich Moll, but following marriage changed his name.

 He studied at the Akademie der bildenden Künste in Vienna and at the University of Jena in Saxony.
 His early career was spent in several European countries, including Poland, Switzerland, and Italy.
 In 1792, Berczy sailed for the Americas, settling in Philadelphia, then setting up a business in York, Upper Canada (now Toronto).
 A few years later, his work took him to Lower Canada (Quebec).

 Berczy married, on November 1, 1785, Jeanne-Charlotte Berczy née Allamand (1760–1839) of Lausanne (canton of Bern, now - since 1803 - canton of Vaud), Switzerland.
 They had two sons, William Bent Berczy and Charles Albert Berczy.
 His son Charles Albert Berczy became the second postmaster of Toronto.

 Berczy helped John Graves Simcoe establish a settlement north of York, called German Mills with his migrants under the German Land Company, which later became the town of Markham.

 Berczy built homes in York and Markham, including Russell Abbey in York.